gakkgakk/setup-and-resources/ubuntu-setup.md

 ### VSCode Settings

-For python, enable formatting on save with black.
+For dbt, enable file associations to jinja-stuff.
 In the workspace's `.vscode/settings.json`, include the following:

 ```json
 {